john-t-young/Inherent-Org-Hierarchy-Analysis/README.md

 1. Mailbox -- Vector is fully populated.
 2. User.Geo -- Vector is fully populated but has 2,733 incorrect values.
 All incorrect values == "0".
 Not catching this in the R script because 0 is a valid number while the script is only looking for NA errors.  **[JY] will add an extra line or two of code to deal with this.**
 3. User.Time.zone -- Vector is fully populated but has 2,733 incorrect values.
 Its a high certainty that all of these values are also incorrect but it is not a guarantee.
 Reason is because it is possible that we are missing User Geo data but the user was actually at GMT 0 time zone; unlikely but possible.
 Possible incorrect values == "0", with necessary condition that User.Geo == "0".
 Not catching this in the R script because 0 is a valid number while the script is only looking for NA errors.  **[JY] will add an extra line or two of code to deal with the second issue along with User.Geo issue.**
 4. ORG -- Vector is not fully populated and has 30 NA values.
-Not catching this in the R script which is an issue.
 It also has 13,079 incorrect values.
 Incorrect values == "0".
 Not catching this in the R script because 0 is a valid number while the script is only looking for NA errors.
 [JY] will add an extra line or two of code to deal with the second issue.
-**NA issue is not showing up in count because initial ingest only returned ~29% of total records.
-Cleaning up read.csv script**
+**NA issue wasn't showing up in count because initial ingest only returned ~29% of total records.
+Cleaning up read.csv script with na.strings="" parameter.**
 5. Organizer -- Vector is fully populated and but has 2 incorrect values.
 NA is actually a text string in this case.  **[JY] to add an extra line of code to find none standard syntax strings, i.e. User XXXX or Ext XXXX**
 6. Start Time -- Vector is fully populated and has no missing values or incorrect values.
 7. End Time -- Vector is fully populated and has no missing values or incorrect values.  **There are interesting outliers with meetings ending in 2021**